Common (rapper)

-Lonnie Rashid Lynn (born March 13, 1972), known by his stage name Common (formerly known as Common Sense), is an American rapper and actor.
-He debuted in 1992 with the album Can I Borrow a Dollar?, and gained critical acclaim with his 1994 album Resurrection.
-He maintained an underground following into the late 1990s.
-He achieved mainstream success through his work with the Soulquarians.
+Lonnie Rashid Lynn (born March 13, 1972), known professionally as Common (formerly known as Common Sense), is an American rapper and actor.
+The recipient of three Grammy Awards, an Academy Award, a Primetime Emmy Award, and a Golden Globe Award, he signed with the independent label Relativity Records at the age of 20.
+The label released his first three studio albums: Can I Borrow a Dollar?
+(1992), Resurrection (1994) and One Day It'll All Make Sense (1997).
+He maintained an underground following into the late 1990s, and achieved mainstream success through his work with the Black music collective Soulquarians.